lmatteis/redux-tdd/README.md

   })
 ```

-And to test the second error (`setErrorAction`), we can call `.action()` again and use its second parameter to access the epicAction in the pipe.
+And to test the second action (`setErrorAction`), we can call `.action()` again and use its second parameter to access the epicAction in the pipe.
 If your epic would return a third action, you can call .action again and things would be automatically shifted from the internal pipeline.

 ```js
   // consume the second action emitted by observable